learning-dev/SteganIt_Js/README.md

 This the final assignment of the Course - Programming and the Web for Beginners on Coursera.

    FAQs

 The script is not working.
 Where I went wrong?

 1.Use the given environment to execute the script.
 As there are some functions which cannot be used outside the given environment.
-  2. Resize the image to the same size.
+2.Resize the image to the same size.

 I wanna make this tool better.
 How should I get started?
 Please email me at mohammed[dot]ayaz[at]protonmail[dot]com

 When can I expect full working tool?
 It depends on my time and my prioties.
 Self help is the best help.
 Start learning things and you may improve this tool.